+This methode allows you to do a completely free reverse phone lookup with name.
 To do a reverse cell phone number lookup on these search engines, simply type in the phone number or the person's name (if you know it).
 To refine your search and find even more relevant information, put quotation marks around the name.
 Another clever, yet relatively successful way to find a cell phone number is a Google search by username.
 Most people have the same username on multiple platforms and if the person you are looking for has entered their phone number along with the username, it will show up in Google's query.

 Can You Google Search a Phone Number

 In situations where you know the name of a person, you can use Google to search for a phone number or an address for free.
 This can be done by typing the person's name and surname along with the zip code into Google's search bar.
 Let's say that you need Jane Doe's phone number.
 You would need to type ''jane doe 97203'' into the search bar and then hit Enter.

 Conceivably, this search can bring back a phone number, address and a Google Map directions to the person's residence.
 This is possible only if a person whose number you are looking for has made their address publicly available.